KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git checkout -b <branch-name>
 ```

-If not checked out in the branch you are branching off of (need to specify which branch branching off of)
+If not checked out in the branch you are branching off of (need to specify which branch branching off of) (remember, you are branching off the branch you intend your change to be merged into)

 ```bash
 $ git checkout -b <branch-name> <branch-branching-off-of>